 “A Magnum?”
 I ask in horror.
 “What are you doing?
 Robbing stagecoaches!?”
 She laughs a little.

 “Fuck.
-I’m in love with Wild Bill Hicock!”
+I’m in love with Wild Bill Hickok!”
 I shake my head.
 She comes over and puts her arms around my neck.

 “I would die if something happened to you.”
 I hold her close to me.
-Why can’t I just put her away for safe keeping like they do all of the Butterflies at the farm?
+Why can’t I just put her away for safe keeping like they do with all the Butterflies on the farm?

 “Nothing is going to happen to me, Christian,” she says softly.